msmiller/redbus/README.md

 Redbus::Lpubsub.subscribe_all( true, "Kallback::dump" )
 ```

-More detailed configuration and integration examples are included later in this README.

-## Configuration (Running in a thread within a Rails App)
+## Running in a thread within a Rails App

 **NOTE:** _The initializer needs to be called `redis_bus.rb` so that it loads after `redis.rb`._